EXPLAINER: Windstorm was likely a derecho. What is that?

 Derechos are relatively rare events, and in the U.S. are more likely to occur in the Corn Belt, an area that ranges from Minnesota and Iowa south and eastward toward the Ohio Valley, according to the National Weather Service.

-They’re more likely to occur from May through August, particularly during periods of high heat — making the December derecho so uncommon.
+They’re more likely to occur from May through August, particularly during periods of high heat.

 “The climatology of derechos depends on the location and season, but if you consider the entire US (east of the Rockies), then you’ll usually see one or two, possible more per year depending upon the weather patterns,” Maue said.